6/26/2019

 Chief Financial Officer

-Well, I mean, from a net perspective, there's some impact.
-You can, when you work through the model of what I said where the first half is 3% and I called out Q1, 1 to 2, and then in the back half.
-So from a net perspective, obviously in the back half, what you're seeing is higher margins.
-But part of it is too that partly due to ASC 606, we're more heavily back half weighted than we used to be before.
-And so if you look at our expenses and you assume that there's not big changes quarter over quarter in our expenses, what you see is that the flow through of the incremental revenue drives higher income in the back half of the year.
+No. Well, I mean, from a net perspective, there's some impact.
+When you work through the model of what I said, where the first half is 3%, and I called out Q1, 1 to 2, and then in the back half.
+So from a net perspective, obviously in the back half what you're seeing is higher margins.
+But part of it is, too – that partly due to ASC 606, we're more heavily back half-weighted than we used to be before.
+And so if you look at our expenses and you assume that there's not big changes quarter over quarter in our expenses, what you see is that the flow-through of the incremental revenue drives higher income in the back half of the year.
 That's what you're seeing.

 speaker